Constant-delay enumeration for SLP-compressed documents: Introduction

-Recently, Schmid and Schweikardt~\cite{SchmidS21,SchmidS22} studied the evaluation problem for regular spanners over a document compressed by a Straight-line Program (SLP).
+The enumeration problem over documents (i.e., strings) has been studied extensively under the framework of document spanners~\cite{FaginKRV15}.
+A constant-delay algorithm for evaluating deterministic regular spanners was first presented in~\cite{FlorenzanoRUVV20} and extended to non-deterministic regular spanners in~\cite{AmarilliBMN21}.
+After these results, people have studied the enumeration problem of document spanners in the context of ranked enumeration~\cite{DoleschalKMP22,BourhisGJR21}, nested documents~\cite{MunozR22}, or grammars~\cite{Peterfreund21,AmarilliJMR22}.
+Recently, Schmid and Schweikardt~\cite{SchmidS21,SchmidS22} studied the evaluation problem for regular spanners over a document compressed by a Straight-Line Program (SLP).
 In this setting, one encodes a document through a context-free grammar that produces a single string (i.e., the document itself).
-This mechanism allows highly compressible documents, to sometimes use logarithmic space compared to the uncompressed copy.
+This mechanism allows to highly compress documents, in some instances resulting in logarithmic space compared to the uncompressed copy.
 The enumeration problem consists now of evaluating a regular spanner over an SLP-compressed document.
 In~\cite{SchmidS21}, the authors provided a logarithmic-delay (over the uncompressed document) algorithm for the problem, and in~\cite{SchmidS22}, they extended this setting to edit operations over SLP documents, maintaining the delay.
 In particular, these works left open whether one can solve the enumeration problem of regular spanners over SLP-compressed documents with a constant-delay guarantee.